Quick and easy subgraph debugging using forks

 export function handleUpdatedGravatar(event: UpdatedGravatar): void { let gravatar = Gravatar.load(event.params.id.toI32().toString()) if (gravatar == null) { log.critical('Gravatar not found!', []) return } gravatar.owner = event.params.owner gravatar.displayName = event.params.displayName gravatar.imageUrl = event.params.imageUrl gravatar.save()}

-Oops, how unfortunate, when I deploy my perfect looking subgraph to the Hosted Service it fails with the "Gravatar not found!" error.
+Oops, how unfortunate, when I deploy my perfect looking subgraph.

 The usual way to attempt a fix is: